36 Participants Needed

 The trial information does not specify whether you need to stop taking your current medications.
 It seems focused on a school readiness program, so it's unlikely that medication changes are required, but you should confirm with the trial coordinators.

-Is the Kids in Transition to School Intervention a promising treatment for children with sickle cell disease?
+What evidence suggests that the adapted Kids in Transition to School Intervention is effective for school readiness in children with sickle cell disease?

 AH